catpea/catpea-project/database/furkies-purrkies/poem-1271/index.md

 Finally, your choice of narrated books, should include a full range of adventure stories.

-Listening to Krakauer’ s frightening adventure stories, or Slocum’s Memoir about sailing alone around the world.
+Listening to Krakauer’s frightening tales, or Slocum’s Memoir about sailing alone around the world.

-Or adventures of Robinson Crusoe, and Moby Dick’s Ishmael.
+Or adventures of Robinson Crusoe, or Ishmael's stroy in Moby Dick.

 Often demands spicy weather,
 and I dare say; a few bellowing thunders as well.